snarkhunter/oofcanvas/README.md

 sizes given in pixels.

 What happens next depends on whether or not a rubberband is being drawn.
-If there is no rubberband, `GUICanvasBase::drawHandler` draws the background color and then, for each layer from bottom to top, tells the layer to draw all of its `CanvasItems`s to its own `Cairo::ImageSurface` (`CanvasLayer::render()`), and copies the layer's surface to the
+If there is no rubberband, `GUICanvasImpl::drawHandler` draws the background color and then, for each layer from bottom to top, tells the layer to draw all of its `CanvasItems`s to its own `Cairo::ImageSurface` (`CanvasLayer::render()`), and copies the layer's surface to the